dialoguemd/fastapi-sqla/README.md

 ### `sqla_modules`

 You must define this fixture, in order for the plugin to reflect table metadata in your SQLAlchemy entities.
-It should just import all modules containing sqla entity classes.
+It should just import all of the application's modules which contain SQLAlchemy models.

 Example: